ratikeshgaonkar/ratikeshgaonkar/README.md

 ### Senior Developer
 ----------------

-Since July 2022, I have been a Senior Developer at Cognizant Technology Solutions, specializing in Salesforce-based cloud projects for finance, banking, and NGO sectors.
-My work focuses on developing custom Lightning Web Components (LWC), integrating REST APIs, and implementing payment solutions like Stripe.
-I also mentor team members, manage system performance, and oversee incident and change management.
-I co-authored a research paper on data protection in cloud computing, published in the Journal of Network and Computer Applications, and conducted a Salesforce webinar for over 50 students.
-With certifications in Salesforce Platform Developer I, JavaScript Developer I, and Platform App Builder, I bring expertise in Salesforce Development, Java, JavaScript, C++, and tools like Visual Studio Code and GitHub to deliver efficient, scalable solutions.
+Senior Developer at Cognizant (Since July 2022) Specializing in Salesforce-based cloud projects for finance, banking, and NGO sectors Expertise in developing Lightning Web Components (LWC), integrating REST APIs, and implementing Stripe payment solutions Mentor for team members and responsible for system performance, incident, and change management Co-authored a research paper on data protection in cloud computing, published in the Journal of Network and Computer Applications
+Conducted a Salesforce webinar for 50+ students
+Certifications: Salesforce Platform Developer I, JavaScript Developer I, and Platform App Builder Skills in Salesforce Development, Java, JavaScript, C++, and tools like Visual Studio Code and GitHub
 * 🌍  I'm based in India
 * ✉️  You can contact me at [ratikeshgaonkar23@gmail.com](mailto:ratikeshgaonkar23@gmail.com)